Trafigura: Investments

 On January 11, 2023, the company sold its 24.5% stake in the Indian company Nayara Energy, which was a joint venture with Rosneft.
 The share was bought by Hara Capital Sarl, a subsidiary of Mareterra Group Holding.
+In May 2024, it was announced that Trafigura was investing in the company Greenergy.

 Bond issuances and reported earnings

 In 2008, the company had equity of more than $2 billion and a turnover of $73 billion that generated $440 million of profit.

-In March 2010 Trafigura made its first venture into capital markets, issuing Euro 400m ($539m) in five-year Eurobonds.
+In March 2010, Trafigura made its first venture into capital markets, issuing Euro 400m ($539m) in five-year Eurobonds.

 The following month Trafigura listed its first perpetual subordinated bond on the Singapore Exchange (SGX) at a fixed rate of 7.625%.
 The issuance raised $500m in long-term capital that is treated as equity by international accounting rules, leaving existing shareholders undiluted.

 By 2011, its revenue had increased to $121.5 billion and its profits to $1.11 billion, with profits falling 11% in 2012.

-In 2013 as a consequence of the Singapore listing, Trafigura released financial statements for the first time, reporting Q1 profits of $216.1 million – up 3.2 per cent on the previous year.
+In 2013, as a consequence of the Singapore listing, Trafigura released financial statements for the first time, reporting Q1 profits of $216.1 million – up 3.2 per cent on the previous year.
 Revenue grew 7.9 per cent to USD 31.2 billion.

 In March 2016, Trafigura closed a 46 million yen ($413 million) three-year loan, doubling the size of its 2014 Samurai loan.

 Activities

-Trafigura operates 65 offices in 36 countries.
+In 2024, Trafigura operated in 150 countries and had 50 offices.

 Trafigura is the third-largest physical commodities trading group in the world behind Vitol and Glencore.
-Trafigura sources, stores, blends and transports raw materials including oil, refined petroleum products and non-ferrous metals (iron ore and coal).
+Trafigura sources, stores, blends and transports raw materials including oil, refined petroleum products and non-ferrous metals, iron ore, and coal.
+It more recently added a third division, focused on gas, power, and renewables.

 Trade in non-ferrous and bulk commodities – mainly copper, lead and zinc concentrate, alumina, refined metals of copper, lead, zinc and aluminium as well as the iron ore and coal trading books – made up 13% of Trafigura’s overall trading turnover in 2016.
 The group traded 8.2 million tonnes of non-ferrous metal concentrates and 6.6 million tonnes of non-ferrous refined metal during the year.
 Overall volume across metals and minerals increased by 13% from 2015 to 59 million tonnes.

 Trading volumes in oil and petroleum products totalled 4.3 million barrels a day in 2016, up 42% from 3 million barrels a day in 2015.

 In October 2016 Trafigura sold five medium-range tankers to China’s Bank of Communications Financial Leasing Co, marking its exit from owning product tankers.

 In support of its arbitrage-based business model, Trafigura ensures a degree of control over supply, storage and logistics through industrial subsidiaries: oil storage and distribution business Puma Energy, in which Trafigura holds a 49% interest.

 Trafigura is involved in paper trading through its subsidiary Galena Asset Management, which was set up in 2003 to invest in commodity funds.